-If you’re an entrepreneur who has employees, you probably know that firing an employee is one of the hardest things you will ever have to do.
+If you’re an entrepreneur who employs people, you probably know firing employees is one of the hardest things you will ever have to do.

 For a small business, where you and your employees often feel like family, having to fire someone is especially difficult.